Preserving My Sanity

 How to Make Dehydrated Banana Chips

-The primary focus of today’s post, though, is how to make your own dehydrated banana chips.
+The primary focus of today’s post, though, is how to make your dehydrated banana chips.
 I work at a healthcare facility and from time to time, the kitchen ends up with an abundance of overripe bananas and they share the wealth with staff.
 I bring them home sometimes, and either I make banana chips in the dehydrator, or my husband makes wine.

 Banana Wine